Ventura County, California: Arts and culture

 Channel Islands Maritime Museum preserves maritime heritage, maritime arts and culture, while highlighting the ecology of The Ocean.
 It is located at the Channel Islands Harbor at 3900 Bluefin Circle, Oxnard.

 The Chumash Indian Museum, in Thousand Oaks, is dedicated to restoring and preserving an awareness of the Chumash people and their history, culture, present-day influence and the historical significance of this site.

 Museum of Ventura County located at 100 East Main St, Ventura, promotes interest in and understanding of the history and art of the Ventura County region.

 The Santa Paula Art Museum occupies two historic buildings in Santa Paula.
 The Santa Paula Art Museum's Jeanette Cole Art Center 117 N 10th St, is the primary exhibition space in the Limoneira building.
 The Santa Paula Art Museum's Cole Creativity Center, 123 N 10th St, has art classes and special programs.

 Sports

-The city of Ventura is home to the soccer club, Ventura County Fusion, of the USL Premier Development League.
-In 2024 A MLS Next Pro side Ventura County Football Club formerly Galaxy 2 is the First MLS affiliate to be in Ventura County.
-Home games are played at Cal Lutheran University in Thousand Oaks.
+Ventura County has one professional sports franchise, Ventura County FC, who play in MLS Next Pro.
+The club plays home matches at California Lutheran University in Thousand Oaks and are currently affiliated with LA Galaxy of Major League Soccer.
+The city of Ventura is home to a pre-professional USL League Two soccer club, Ventura County Fusion.

+The Conejo Oaks are a collegiate summer baseball team who are members of the California Collegiate League and currently play home games at Ventura College.

+The USHL, the top junior ice hockey league in the United States, is currently exploring placing a franchise in Simi Valley as part of a West Coast expansion.

-Government
+Government and policing

+Administration

+Ventura County operates as a general law county under the California Constitution and law.
+It does not have a county charter.

+The county is governed by a five-member Board of Supervisors.
+Supervisors are elected by districts for four-year terms, with no term limits in effect.
+The chairman and vice-chairman are elected by annually by the Board of Supervisors from among its members.
+They appoint the county executive officer who appoints non-elected department administrators who manage county functions.
+The county seal, that was adopted in 1964, was reviewed in 2022 due to prominent depiction of Junípero Serra that could be hurtful to those who allege that Serra was responsible for the suppression of the culture of Chumash people.
+The seal also had images referring to atomic energy and oil drilling that no longer represented the county industries.
+A new seal was adopted that depicts Arch Rock off Anacapa Island.

-Current county supervisors are Matt LaVere (District 1), Jeff Gorell (District 2), Kelly Long (District 3), Janice Parvin (District 4), and Vianey Lopez (District 5).
+As of 2023, the county supervisors are Matt LaVere (District 1), Jeff Gorell (District 2), Kelly Long (District 3), Janice Parvin (District 4), and Vianey Lopez (District 5).
 Dr. Sevet Johnson is the County Executive Officer.
 James Fryhoff is the sheriff of the Ventura County Sheriff's Department.
 Dustin Gardner is the chief of the Ventura County Fire Department.